LearnToRunFast/CS_Notes/Computer.Systems.A.Programmer's.Perspective/Computer.Systems.A.Programmer's.Perspective2.md

 - Try to maximize the temporal locality in your programs by using a data object as often as possible once it has been read from memory.

 ## Linking

+Linking is the process of collecting and combining various pieces of code and data into a single file that can be *loaded* (copied) into memory and executed.

+Linking can be performed at *compile time*, when the source code is translated into machine code; at *load time*, when the program is loaded into memory and executed by the *loader*; and even at *run time*, by application programs.
+On modern systems, linking is performed automatically by programs called *linkers*.